Anabel Medina Garrigues: 2008–2009

 Together with Virginia Ruano Pascual, she won the French Open and the silver medal at the 2008 Beijing Olympics.
 They successfully defended their French Open title in 2009.

 2011

-Medina Garrigues began 2011 by losing in the first rounds of Auckland Open, Australian Open, and Copa Colsanitas and the qualifying draw of the Sydney International.
+Medina Garrigues began 2011 by losing in the first rounds of Auckland Open, Australian Open, and Copa Colsanitas and in the qualifying draw of the Sydney International.
 She then reached her first semifinal in nine months in the Abierto Mexicano with wins over top seed Julia Görges and seventh seed Carla Suárez Navarro before losing to Gisela Dulko in straight sets.
 At the Indian Wells Open, she defeated Tamira Paszek before losing to Maria Sharapova.

 Garrigues then qualified for the Tournament of Champions and reached the final, but she was defeated by defending champion Ana Ivanovic in two sets.

 2012

-Medina Garrigues reached the quarterfinals of the Swedish Open in Båstad where she lost to Johanna Larsson.
+Medina Garrigues reached the quarterfinals of the Swedish Open in Båstad, where she lost to Johanna Larsson.

 2014

 Medina Garrigues started 2014 at the Australian Open and lost in the first round to lucky loser Irina Falconi.

 At the Pattaya Open, Medina Garrigues was defeated in the first round by Alison Riske without winning a single game.
 She announced that the French Open would be her last tournament, before retiring from singles tennis, though she would continue to play doubles.
 Medina Garrigues lost in the second round of qualifying there to Tereza Smitková in two sets, ending her singles career.